gramps-project/gramps-web-docs/docs/dev-frontend/setup.md

     Do not use the development server in production.

 !!! info
-    Note since the `*.json` translation files are imported with the new syntax suggested in [T39](https://github.com/tc39/proposal-import-assertions), you must use the Chrome browser for the development server to work without errors.
+    Note since the `*.json` translation files are imported with the new syntax suggested in [T39](https://github.com/tc39/proposal-import-assertions), you must use the Chrome or Chromium browser for the development server to work without errors.
 This issue is about to change in the future.